raghavian/sustainable_ai/README.md

 ## Usage Guidelines

-Kindly cite the book if you use any part of the code or the figures
+Kindly cite the book if you use any part of the text, code, or the figures
 ```
 @book{selvan2025sustainable-ai,
   title     = {Sustainable AI},